Interview with the King of Twitter:

 The best thing about Sam, though, is that Sam___Hurley is one of us.
 He doesn’t have a little blue check mark, nor do I doubt he wants one (there is a Samuel P Hurley with a blue check mark who has 744 followers).

-There were other things I wanted to know from Sam___Hurley: how can someone like me, Steve Yanor, build an account far beyond the measly numbers I’m currently putting up?
+There were other things I wanted to know from Sam___Hurley: how can someone build an account far beyond the one or two thousand followers that most people struggle to reach?
 What tools does a superhero Tweeter like Sam Hurley use?

 I asked Sam.
 He told me.